 As it's situated in the hotel’s Garden Wing, you have the most breath-taking views over the Chao Phraya River through floor-to-ceiling windows whilst enjoying your dinner

-I think my favorite part of the dinner were the petite fours... this presentation is just everything.
+I think my favourite part of the dinner were the petite fours... this presentation is just everything.
 And they tasted better than they looked

-And just when we thought our day couldn't be anymore magical, we arrived back to our suite to more thoughtful surprises, The heart made from flowers was so beautiful.
+Just when we thought our day couldn't be anymore magical, we arrived back to our suite to more thoughtful surprises!
+The heart made from flowers was so beautiful.

 They don't call her the grand dame for nothing!